kevbrain/apicastsix/doc/openshift-guide.md

 This tutorial describes how to use the dockerized 3scale API Gateway v2 (APIcast) that is packaged for easy installation and operation on Red Hat OpenShift V3.

-In this tutorial we use the OpenShift Origin VM &ndash; a Virtual Machine image you can download and run locally, so that you can follow this tutorial without running a full OpenShift deployment.
+In this tutorial we will use OpenShift cluster which runs as an all-in-one container on a Docker host.
+The Docker host may be a local VM (ie. using docker-machine on OS X and Windows clients), remote machine, or the local Unix host.
+It will allow you to deploy an OpenShift platform in a single command.

 ## Tutorial Prerequisites